adilbhatia98/CS109A-Group-3/docs/final_notebook/data.md

 + Adjusting GMT to Eastern Time + accounting for daylight savings
 + Manually fixing errors in cells where the delimiting was incorrectly done in the database output and manually re-inserting the delimiting character

+<p>First, we removed all Twitter data preceding June 1, 2016.
+Trump became the presumptive nominee of the Republican Party that summer, and we figured that this represented the beginning of Trump tweets’ meaningful market relevance.
+	There remained numerous instances of tweet data from the database lumping together multiple tweets in a single entry.
+We noticed that when this occurred, the components of these tweets were delimited by the character “{“.
+We used Excel’s “find” function to filter for all such cases.
+We then transferred all these “mega-cells” into a separate Excel sheet, which automatically separated the subcomponents of the tweet data: each row represented the data, including the actual tweet string, for a given tweet.
+However, the various classes of data (e.g., text, id_str, date, etc.) were lumped together in one column.
+These were split  using the aforementioned delimiter.
+We appended these cleaned data into the original Excel sheet, and then sorted the entire sheet by date to complete the process.
+	Additionally, tweets that were subject to the above issue—and many others, in general—also misclassified retweets as Trump’s original tweets.
+Retweets started with ‘@[handle] : ‘ so I wrote a function to filter through the data for entries starting with ‘@‘ that also included a ‘:’.
+Not all such instances were retweets—some were just tweets by Trump—and so this process had a manual component too.</p>

 We utilized `ntlk`'s `textblob` function in order to analyze the sentiment of tweets in our data set.
 For each tweet, this function created a polarity score (the more positive a tweet is, the closer the score is to 1; the more negative, the closer it is to -1).
 The function also returns a subjectivity score.
 Lower subjectivity score means that the tweet's polarity score more objectively represents its sentiment.

 ## VIX